-The annual Sonepur Fair in Bihar is a vibrant rural fair that combines spirituality with elephants, cattle and horses.
-It gets underway on the auspicious Hindu holy occasion of Kartik Purnima (usually in November), when pilgrims take an early morning bath in the river, and continues for a month.
-Street magicians, spiritual gurus, snack stalls, handicrafts, amusement rides, circus performers, and theater all create a carnival like no other.
+The annual Sonepur Fair in Bihar is a vibrant rural fair that combines spirituality, sexuality, and animal trading.
+Street magicians, religious gurus and tantriks, pilgrims, snack stalls, handicrafts, amusement rides, circus performers, and dancing girls all create a carnival like no other.

 While still wonderfully off the beaten path, the Sonepur fair now has a more commercial focus with the aim of attracting both domestic and international tourists.
 In order to facilitate this, Bihar Tourism took over its organization, including tourist accommodations, in 2012.